 The credit for the close win registered by the National Democratic Alliance (NDA) in Bihar goes to Modi, who could stem the tide of anti-incumbency against Nitish Kumar and beat back any popular anger over the latter’s response to the pandemic-induced migrant crisis.

-As had been explained in , and articles earlier, Kumar’s failure to create jobs, his political flip-flops, his lacklustre third term (2015 to 2020) and his over-reliance on an allegedly corrupt bureaucracy generated popular anger against him.
+As had been explained in this, this and this articles earlier, Kumar’s failure to create jobs, his political flip-flops, his lacklustre third term (2015 to 2020) and his over-reliance on an allegedly corrupt bureaucracy generated popular anger against him.

 The sheen had clearly worn off from Kumar, who was till some time ago known as sushasan babu (the personification of good governance).